Staff Profile

 Beyond “Left Behind” Places

-Funded by the ESRC and led by Danny MacKinnon in CURDS, this newly-launched, cross-national project involves 16 academic researchers and a range of non-academic partners in the UK, France and Germany.
+Funded by the ESRC and led by Danny MacKinnon in CURDS, this cross-national project involves 16 academic researchers and a range of non-academic partners in the UK, France and Germany.
 The aim of the project is to develop a new understanding of demographic and socio-economic change in peripheral regions, examining the circumstances and prospects of places and people currently categorised together as 'left behind'.

 Teaching

-In 2021–2022 I am co-teaching Mapping the City (GEO3130), with Dr Wen Lin.
-Our module presents the study of cities from a spatial analytic perspective, drawing on theory and concepts from both urban and social geography.
+Mapping the City (GEO3130).
+This module presents the study of cities from a spatial analytic perspective, drawing on theory and concepts from both urban and social geography.
 Major concepts in this module focus on urban development and change, the socio-demographic fabric of the city, and accessibility and spatial inequality, both at the scale of particular cities and at the scale of systems of cities.
+These concepts are engaged with through GIS, spatial analytics, and visualization, with the aim of developing enlightened producers and consumers of urban research, policy, and analytics.
+Specifically, the module covers principles of GIS, cartography, and spatial analytics through engagement with the key urban topics identified above.

 Publications